 You now have a list of everyone with an E3 plan!

-Want to know how many Shared mailboxes have licences applied to them?
+Want to know how many Shared mailboxes have licenses applied to them?
 Easy!
-Follow the steps above, but instead of choosing Office 365 Subscription in the drop down, choose RecipientType.
-Then change the next drop down to Does Not Equal and type UserMailbox into the text box.
+Follow the steps above, but instead of choosing Office 365 Subscription in the drop-down, choose RecipientType.
+Then change the next dropdown to Does Not Equal and type UserMailbox into the text box.
 Like this:

-You now have a list of all Non-User Mailboxes with licences.
-Bear in mind that Shared Mailboxes don’t need a licence in Office 365, so you may be paying extra for licence’s that you don’t need.
+You now have a list of all Non-User Mailboxes with licenses.
+Bear in mind that Shared Mailboxes don’t need a license in Office 365, so you may be paying extra for licenses that you don’t need.

-Lastly, let’s find out if we’ve remembered to apply licences to all mailboxes created in the past week.
-This time choose CreationDate from the first Drop down.
-Then change the next drop down to Greater Then and type a date from last week into the text box in the following format YYYY-MM-DD.
+Lastly, let’s find out if we’ve remembered to apply licenses to all mailboxes created in the past week.
+This time choose CreationDate from the first Dropdown.
+Then change the next dropdown to Greater Then and type a date from last week into the text box in the following format YYYY-MM-DD.
 Like this: